heig-vd-dai-course/heig-vd-dai-course/02.01-java-ios/01-course-material/PRESENTATION.md

 ### Common pitfalls

-- Not using buffers
+- Not using buffers.
-- Not closing the streams
+- Not closing the streams.
-- Not handling exceptions properly
+- Not handling exceptions properly.
-- Not specifying the character encoding
+- Not specifying the character encoding.
-- Not specifying the end of line characters
+- Not specifying the end of line characters.
-- Do not use `PrintWriter` - it swallows exceptions
+- Do not use `PrintWriter` - it swallows exceptions.
-- Do not use `System.lineSeparator()` - it is platform dependent
+- Do not use `System.lineSeparator()` - it is platform dependent.

 ## Questions